United States–Vietnam relations: World War II and emergence of Cold War

-During the Pacific War, American agents of the Office of Strategic Services, led by United States Army officer Archimedes Patti, arrived in Vietnam and met with the Viet Minh, a communist independence movement led by pro-American revolutionary Ho Chi Minh.
-The OSS and the Viet Minh cooperated together to fight Japanese forces in French Indochina, and the OSS trained the Viet Minh, who gave the OSS agents shelter.
-The People's Army of Vietnam, founded in 1944 in the mountains of northwest Vietnam, had been backed and supported by the OSS and trained by American military personnel, including Patti, who greatly respected the Vietnamese.
-The first commander of the PAVN was Võ Nguyên Giáp, who was trained under the watch of the Americans.

-The relations between the Viet Minh and the OSS marked the beginning of American involvement in Vietnam.
-Later, Ho Chi Minh asked to set up an alliance with the United States, which was approved by U.S. president Franklin D. Roosevelt with support from U.S. General Dwight D. Eisenhower.
-Diplomacy was strained following further events in French Indochina, including the death of OSS officer A. Peter Dewey, who was shot by Viet Minh fighters during the 1945 Vietnam uprising; the Viet Minh claimed they mistook Dewey for a French soldier, and Ho Chi Minh reportedly apologized to the U.S. and ordered a search for Dewey's body, though Vietnamese historian Trần Văn Giàu reported that Dewey's body was dumped in a nearby river and was never recovered.
+At the end of the Pacific War in 1945, American agents of the Office of Strategic Services, led by officer Archimedes Patti, arrived in Vietnam, where they met with the Viet Minh, led by communist Ho Chi Minh.
+The OSS Deer Team provided the Viet Minh with training and weapons to gather intelligence against the Japanese, while the Viet Minh also provided OSS agents with shelter.
+Further upheavals followed World War II, including the Vietnamese civil conflicts largely incited by the Viet Minh and the French reconquest of southern Indochina, as well as the death of OSS officer A. Peter Dewey, who was shot by Viet Minh fighters.
+The Viet Minh claimed they mistook Dewey for a French soldier, and Ho Chi Minh reportedly apologized to the US and ordered a search for Dewey's body, though the revolutionary and historian Trần Văn Giàu reported that Dewey's body was dumped in a nearby river and was never recovered.